 Pain relief medication can help manage symptoms when flares occur.

 Biologics are an emerging drug class that targets specific parts of the immune system.
-Guidelines from 2018 recommend these drugs as a first-line treatment for most people with a new diagnosis of PsA.

 Doctors give these as an injection (shot) or intravenous infusion.
 They are a long-term therapy that can help prevent flares, reduce the severity of symptoms, and protect the body from long-term damage.